google-research/google-research/eeg_modelling/README.md

 #### Download and install deps:

-Note: The `eeg_modelling/viewer.sh` script can only be called from `google_research/` folder or `eeg_modelling` folder.
+Note: The `eeg_modelling/viewer.sh` script can only be called from the `google_research/` folder or the `eeg_modelling/` folder.

 1. Install python deps: `./viewer.sh install_py`
    - This will create a virtual environment under `eeg_modelling/pyenv`, and install the py dependencies there.
 1. Download extra dependencies: `./viewer.sh download`
    - This will download JS and protobuffers deps
 1. Compile protos: run `./viewer.sh compile_protos`

 ## Viewer